raipat/zeolibrary/README.md

 3. Install zeolibrary by following this [guide](http://www.learningprocessing.com/tutorials/libraries/)
 4. Open Processing and open some of the zeolibrary examples via File>Examples>Contributed Libaries>Zeolibary

+LINUX fix, and for other case-dependency issues: Rename the directory inside the 'libraries' directory to 'zeoLibrary', and the .jar file inside zeoLibrary/library to 'zeoLibrary.jar'.

 Examples
 ========